Integrations

 Garmin Push (webhooks) 30 days — Requires the user to grant Garmin's historical-data permission

-Oura Push (subscriptions) 30 days
+Oura Pull (webhooks) 30 days

-Whoop (soon) Push (webhooks) 30 days
+WHOOP Pull (webhooks) 30 days

 Latency depends on the device